 The main gateway to the Costa del Sol is Malaga - Costa del Sol Airport (AGP) located 5 km west of Malaga city centre.
 The A-7 coast road, and the AP-7 toll motorway are the principal means of… More →

-Hostals and hostels are a fantastic way to travel Andalucia on a budget.
-Despite their affordable prices, this doesn't mean to say that you have to compromise on quality, with many well known for… More →
+Hostals and hostels are a fantastic way to travel Costa del Sol on a budget.
+Despite their affordable prices youu done tneed to compromise on quality, with many well known for their individual… More →

 Boasting some of the hottest restaurants and night spots in Spain, the Costa del Sol attracts visitors from all over Europe.
 From classy fine dining restaurants with views over the Mediterranean… More →